ArefCheraghali/Tavana-Micro-Front/README.md

 *   **`src/Hooks`**: Defines custom React Hooks to encapsulate reusable logic, such as `useAxios.js` for API calls, `useErrorHandler.js` for error handling, and `useReduxHook.js` for interacting with Redux.
 *   **`src/Pages`**: Contains the main page components of the application, which are typically composed of smaller components from the `Components` directory.

-## Contributing

-Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.

-## License

-This project is licensed under the [YOUR LICENSE HERE] License - see the LICENSE.md file for details (e.g., MIT License).

----

-This is a comprehensive starting point.
-You can further customize it by adding more specific details about your project's goals, architecture decisions, deployment instructions, or contribution guidelines.